Public Path Orders - diverting or removing a path

 The legislation allows us to delay confirming the order or referring the order to the Secretary of State (if there are objections) until you pay the invoice.

-If the order is confirmed and the Notice has been advertised in the local newspaper Legal Services will send you a second invoice for the advertising costs and any further charges (for negotiating the withdrawal of objections).
-The Order will not come into effect until the Rights of Way Officer has certified that any work necessary to the new path has been completed and it is fit for public use .
+The Order will not come into effect until the Rights of Way Officer has certified that any work necessary to the new path has been completed and it is fit for public use.

 You may be entitled to a refund where we: